-Copy Metafile to Clipboard (.NET Format)
+Copy Metafile to Clipboard (.NET Format) (currently not available)

 Makes a copy of the currently displayed spectra to the system clipboard, for possible inclusion in other documents.
 This new format is only understood by other .NET applications.

 Copy Metafile to Clipboard (Win 32 API Format)